 Metallic character of an element is defined as the easiness of its atom in losing electrons.
 According to the modern periodic table, metallic character of an element decreases while moving from left to right across a period.
-This happens due to the fact that while moving from left to right in a period, number of electrons and protons in an atom increases and this causes an increase in nuclear force on the electrons and hence losing electrons becomes difficult.
+This happens due to the fact that while moving from left to right in a period, the number of electrons and protons in an atom increases and this causes an increase in nuclear force on the electrons and hence losing electrons becomes difficult.
 Metallic character increases down the group, and this happens because while moving down the group, atomic radius increases and hence it becomes easier to lose electrons.

-Most of the transition elements exhibit the typical metallic properties such as lustre, malleability, ductility, high tensile strength, high thermal and electrical conductivity, etc. We have Zn, Cd, Hg and Mn which are exceptions in this case; rest of the elements show one or more metallic characters at normal temperatures.
-Apart from the metals which are exceptions rest of the elements are hard and possess low volatility.
+Most of the transition elements exhibit the typical metallic properties such as lustre, malleability, ductility, high tensile strength, high thermal and electrical conductivity, etc. We have Zn, Cd, Hg and Mn which are exceptions in this case; the rest of the elements show one or more metallic characters at normal temperatures.
+Apart from the metals which are exceptions the rest of the elements are hard and possess low volatility.

 Colour Transition Metal Solutions

 Transition elements show metallic character as they have low ionization energies and have several vacant orbitals in their outermost shell.
 This property favours the formation of metallic bonds in the transition metals, and so they exhibit typical metallic properties.
 These metals are hard which indicates the presence of covalent bonds.
 This happens because transition metals have unpaired d-electrons.
 The d-orbital which contains the unpaired electrons may overlap and form covalent bonds.
 Higher the number of unpaired electrons present in the transition metals, more is the number of covalent bonds formed by them.
 This further increases the hardness of the metal and its strength.